hemitoncode/hemitoncode/README.md

 # Hi 👋🏽 It's Hemit...

 # 💫 About Me:
 Currently, a high school student.
+I am a passionate full-stack developer and hardware enthusiastfrom Toronto, Canada.
+My dream is to work with computers to aid in genetic modification.
+These modifications can be used to remove bad genes that cause cancer, as one of the causes of cancers is genes.

-I am a passionate full-stack developer and computer engineer from Toronto, Canada.
-I have been coding since the age of 10 (2019) and have a strong understanding in React and NodeJS.<br><br>🔭 I’m currently working on ...
-React/React Native projects<br>🌱 I’m currently learning ...
-Typescript, Python and CLOUD (AWS), Python for competitive programming, Arudino (C++ alongside) <br>👯 I’m looking to collaborate on ...
-Web/React Native projects<br>💬 Ask me about ... full-stack development<br>📫 How to reach me: ... hemitvpatel@gmail.com
+I have been coding since the age of 10 (2019) and have a strong understanding in React and NodeJS.<br><br>🔭

+I’m currently working on ...
+React/React Native projects<br>🌱

+I’m currently learning ...
+Typescript, Python and CLOUD (AWS), Python for competitive programming, Arudino (C++ alongside) <br>👯

+I’m looking to collaborate on ...
+Web/React Native projects<br>💬 Ask me about ... full-stack development<br>📫

+How to reach me: ...
+- hemitvpatel@gmail.com
+- hemit@dailysat.org

 ## Proudest Projects